rydmike/flex_color_scheme/README.md

     * [Theme Customizations and Corrections](#theme-customizations-and-corrections)
 * [API Reference](https://pub.dev/documentation/flex_color_picker/latest/flex_color_scheme/flex_color_scheme-library.html)

-A total of 20 different color schemes for both light and dark modes, are available as predefined color schemes.
-These are ready to use examples, but you can just easily create your own custom color schemes and make themes from them.
-If you have seen the Flutter [FlexFold web demo](https://rydmike.com/demoflexfold) application, then you have already seen **FlexColorScheme** in action.
-The **FlexFold** demo uses this package for its fancy theming and to enable switching between all the themes effortlessly.
+A total of 20 different color schemes for both light and dark modes are available as predefined color schemes.
+These are ready to use nice color schemes, but you can just easily create your own custom color schemes and make themes from them.
+If you have seen the Flutter [**FlexFold web demo**](https://rydmike.com/demoflexfold) application, then you have already seen **FlexColorScheme** in action.
+The FlexFold demo uses this package for its fancy theming and to enable switching between all the themes effortlessly.
 The examples in this package show you how it is done.

 FlexColorScheme makes a few opinionated, but subtle theme modifications compared to the default Flutter `ThemeData.from` themes created from a `ColorScheme`.
 It also corrects a few minor theme inconsistencies, that exist in the